Address

 Let’s face the truth, caffeine is a part of daily life for most people and it’s no wonder it serves as a pick-me-up in the morning or a boost to get us through the day.
 It’s pretty widely known that most people consume caffeine in one way or the other – But the deeper effects of caffeine consumption on mental health, especially anxiety, is not as popular.
 We know caffeine can help in increasing concentration and reducing fatigue, but for those struggling with anxiety, caffeine consumption can trigger negative effects.
-In this article we will look at the relationship between caffeine and anxiety, on what grounds can it worsen one’s mental health, and how one can exercise control over caffeine consumption to lead a more health supportive balanced lifestyle.
+In this article we will look at the relationship between caffeine and anxiety, on what grounds can it worsen one’s mental health, and how one can exercise control over caffeine consumption to lead a more mental health supportive balanced lifestyle.

 The answer to that question is yes.
 Caffeine can make anxiety, in short bursts, worse for some individuals.
 This is caused by the caffeines stimulative effect on the central nervous system.
 When taken, caffeine increases the secretion of the adrenaline and cortisol, which are also known as stress hormones.
 These hormones, as beneficial as they are for stress management, can cause a problem if they are released when the body does not need to respond to any form of stress at all.
 Being bombarded with stress specific hormones like adrenaline and cortisol might sound beneficial to some, but in reality, this will mimic anxiety symptoms such as increasing the heartbeat, shakiness, and excessive restlessness.